 - How has your partnership with the community changed over time?
 What has caused this change?
-What have been the difficulties in developing and maintaining the partnership? - Did you implement specific actions to enhance or change the partnership as the purpose of the group evolved? - How would you describe the dynamics of the group and the group processes? - What have been some of the influences on the group dynamics? - What impact has your presence had on the group dynamics?
-Discuss. - What does critical social theory mean as a concept?
+What have been the difficulties in developing/maintaining the partnership? - What specific actions did you implement to enhance or change the partnership? - How would you describe the dynamics of the group and the group processes? - What influences the group dynamics?
+Consider how your presence influences the group. - What does critical social theory mean as a concept?
 Discuss the definition and meaning of the concept. - How might critical social theory be used as an analytic tool when engaging with your community group? - What does eco-feminism mean as a concept?
 Discuss the definition and meaning of the concept. - How might eco-feminism be used as an analytic tool when engaging with your community group? - Are the two concepts related?
 Are they relevant for your group?
 Why?